The historic town of Trondheim

 Ringve museum – a beautiful and interesting museum; Norway’s national museum for music and musical instruments, with collections from all over the world.
 Beautifully located at the Lade peninsula.
 Public transportation.
 Read more about Ringve museum (external link)

-Sverresborg open air Folk Museum – public bus from the center
+Sverresborg open air Folk Museum – Placed around the ruins of King Sverre’s castle from 1183, with old town buildings and farm houses.
+Public bus from the center

 Solsiden area – a former shipyard area, now a popular area with open air restaurants and shops